 Wall Street Journal

-Complain About Wall Street Journal - learn how to file a complaint
+Complain About Wall Street Journal - File a Complaint Today

 Trying to cancel your Wall Street Journal subscription can feel like an impossible task.
 And it's not just you.
 The Better Business Bureau has logged over 1,100 complaints against their parent company, Dow Jones, in the last three years alone, and their Trustpilot score is a dismal 1.7 stars.
 Most complaints revolve around aggressive billing practices and the frustratingly difficult cancellation process.
 Popular complaints flagged online consistently mention unauthorized charges and subscriptions that are nearly impossible to end.
 If you're stuck in a loop with their customer service, you've come to the right place.
 We'll guide you through the best ways to file a complaint and finally get it resolved.
 Official site: Visit Wall Street Journal